-Is it hygenic to keep dipping your toothbrush in the jar?
+Is it hygienic to keep dipping your toothbrush in the jar?

 The ingredients in this toothpaste should make this completely sanitary as they are naturally antibacterial.
-If you are sharing the product you may prefer to transfer the product onto a clean teaspon first.
+If you are sharing the product you may prefer to transfer the product onto a clean teaspoon first.

-Does the spearmint flavour have a true spearmint taste?
+Does the spearmint flavor have a true spearmint taste?

-It contains oils of spearmint, peppermint, eucalyptus, clove, wintergreen & oregano so the flavour is a combination of different things, but the spearmint does predominate.
+It contains oils of spearmint, peppermint, eucalyptus, clove, wintergreen & oregano so the flavor is a combination of different things, but the spearmint does predominate.

 Is it safe to use on crowns and veneers?